Shopping your way to happy – why do we keep buying more stuff?

 Well, obviously I didn’t actually think that it would only take one thing, but the point is, I was always searching, always looking for something to fill me up…and none of the THINGS that I bought or received as gifts ever served to achieve that purpose.
 There could never be enough stuff to do that.

-As I am now exploring these feelings, it makes sense to me, because I always had an underlying feeling of being unsatisfied.
+As I am now exploring the feelings about why we keep buying more stuff, it makes sense to me, because I always had an underlying feeling of being unsatisfied.
 It didn’t matter what I had or didn’t have, I felt like it wasn’t enough.
 And, that I wasn’t enough.
 It makes me sad to think of myself in that place.

 But, as I got older, those feelings were/are very few and very far between.